SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

       val VALUE = Stageable(UInt(16 bits))

       val io = new Bundle{
-        val up = slave Stream(VALUE)  //VALUE can also be used as a HardType val down = master Stream(VALUE)
+        val up = slave Stream(VALUE)  // Stageable can also be used as a HardType val down = master Stream(VALUE)
       }